ConvertAPI/docs/blog/web-to-pdf-header-media.md

-# WEB to PDF converter header and footer images and fonts
+## Header and footer images and fonts

 In this brief article, we will describe how to use `web` to `pdf` converter's `header` and `footer` parameters to include images and custom fonts.